Information for the general public

 Asthma occurs in both children and adults.
 Although it may return later in life, childhood asthma can improve.1

-While figures vary, estimates for the UK suggest around 5.4 million people are currently treated for asthma (4.3 million adults and 1.1 million children), with a cost to the NHS of £1-3 billion a year.3,4
+While figures vary, estimates for the UK suggest around 5.4 million people are currently treated for asthma, with a cost to the NHS of £1-3 billion a year.3,4

 Chronic Obstructive Pulmonary Disease (COPD)